iHassn/chaosdump/README.md

 # chaosdump
-Simple bash script that download the zip file for given domain via chaos-data.projectdiscovery.io &amp; extracts txt file and list all the subdomains as stdout
+Simple bash script that download the zip file for given domain via chaos-data.projectdiscovery.io &amp; extracts txt file and list all the subdomains as output

 ![This is an image](https://github.com/iHassn/chaosdump/blob/main/.chaos.png)